mms112/ExpandWorldPrefabs/README.md

   - The next lines are the parameters: `- type, value`.
     - All parameters must be set with the correct data types.
   - For more than one RPC, add more lines starting with the first line format.

+Rpc format:

+- name: Name of the RPC call.
+Must be exact match.
+  - See list of supported calls: (RPCs.md)
+- target: Target of the RPC call.
+Default is `owner`.
+  - `owner` is sent to the owner of the object.
+  - `all` is sent to all clients.
+  - `target` is sent to the clients found with playerSearch.
+  - `parameter` is sent to the client with the given zdo.
+- delay: Delay in seconds for the RPC call.
+- source: ZDO id of the source object.
+Used for `parameter` target.
+- 1: First parameter.
+- 2: Type of the second parameter.

 ### Lists